simpleuserdontwatch/Python-installer/README.md

 2. replace name with your program name
 3. Zip your program with its files
 4. move it to installer folder
-5. specify name of zip in zipname
+5. specify name of zip in zippath
 6. remove SampleApp.zip
 7. you are done!